 We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The practice carried out radiography audits six-monthly following current guidance and legislation.
+The practice carried out radiography audits but not six-monthly in line with current guidance and legislation.

 Effective staffing

 Staff had the skills, knowledge and experience to carry out their roles.